-This is our recommended 5 stage process: from Section 8, Rewilding Stonnington Indigenous Nature Strips Guidelines 2024
+This is our recommended 5 stage process: from Section 8 of our Indigenous Nature Strips Guidelines 2024.
+The full document is available for download on the Links and Resources page.

 1. Assess the site including orientation, soil type and health, pathways and access points.
 Survey existing vegetation including trees; trees on the site will require special attention to avoid interfering with root systems.
 Determine overall approach and suitability for expedited approval.
 Talk to your neighbours! to ensure the project has their support and if possible, participation.
 If you are working in collaboration with Rewilding Stonnington, share information with us and discuss the level of support you require.